 What Became of Manila’s Squad-Based Rave Culture?

-Before the onset of the pandemic, the rave scene in Manila was a multifaceted network of ravers originating from different cities in the metropolitan area.
-This intricate web of party-goers began with the establishment of RAVE.PH and NMR during the emergence of Electronic Dance Music (EDM) in the Philippines in 2014.
-Over the years, the community grew as smaller groups were formed “squads” based on geographical location and shared interests.
+Before the COVID-19 pandemic, Manila’s rave scene was a complex network of ravers from different parts of the metro area.
+This network started with the launch of RAVE.PH and NMR in 2014, coinciding with the rise of Electronic Dance Music (EDM) in the Philippines.
+Over time, smaller groups, or “squads,” formed based on location and shared interests.

 • RAVE SQUADS - MIDNIGHT REBELS